Stopping unlawful access to records guidance for health and care professionals

 Consequences of unlawfully accessing records

-Unlawful access can have a significant impact on individuals and cause harm.
+Unlawful access to records can have a significant impact on individuals and cause harm.
 People trust health and care providers to keep their information safe.
 If trust is broken, people might hold back important information.
 These breaches can affect people's health, personal life and work.

 Breaches of confidentiality can leave people feeling deeply distressed, reluctant to use health and care services and prevent them from disclosing information that may help them receive better care.